-But you want to be proud of your hair, and, more than that, you want to feel healthy and vibrant.
-So let’s get to the root of how stress causes hair loss and what you can do to get the full, healthy hair you want.
+So let’s get to the root stress and hair loss, along with what you can do to get the full, healthy hair you want.

 How Exactly Does Stress Cause Hair Loss?

-When you experience stress, cortisol triggers the release of pro-inflammatory cytokines.
-Cyto-what?
+Cortisol, in turn, triggers the release of pro-inflammatory cytokines.
 Cytokines are proteins that act as messengers between cells.
 They help regulate many bodily functions, including—you guessed it—inflammation.
 They can either cause inflammation or fight it, depending on what’s needed.

 When cytokines fight inflammation, blood flow is reduced to the skin, which may become irritated, sensitive and red, and hair follicles can essentially be cut off from their nutrient source.
 When cytokines are out of balance, hair growth is hindered.

 Increased cortisol production can also trigger your body to produce more sebum, your skin’s natural moisturizer.
-But while sebum is necessary for healthy hair growth, too much can be a bad thing—it can clog hair follicles and hinder healthy hair.
+But while sebum is necessary for healthy hair, too much can be a bad thing — it can clog hair follicles and hinder healthy hair.